Do you feel your guitar gives a bit bright-sounding tone? Do you want to know how you can make your guitar sound warmer? This is the article for you?

 2. Use Thick Pick of Softer Material to make Sound Warmer

 If you ever ask any music teacher, which is the best pick for a beginner?
-He / She always recommends you to go with a light and thinner pick (usually around 0.5 mm).
+He / She always recommend you to go with a light and thinner pick (usually around 0.5 mm).

 This is because lighter gauge picks are easy to grip and handle and helps a lot in the beginning.
 But, that’s certainly not useful when one is seeking for warm-sounding tone.